-Make Your Veterinary Office Lobby Less “Waiting,” and More “Welcoming”
+Make Your Veterinary Office Lobby Less “Waiting,” And More “Welcoming”

 Big Welcomes, Even in Small Spaces

 Some practices have large, beautiful front lobby areas.
-Others, of course, have a rather tight space between the front door and the front desk.
+Others, of course, have a relatively tight space between the front door and the front desk.
 And either way, there is a lot of business going through that space.

 Sometimes the Lobby is "Just for Passing Through"